Among the possible solutions to permanently get rid of this bulky CO2, the most popular is to bury it, to sequester it geologically.

 Below we will discuss emerging technologies in storage CO2.

 Unfortunately, this storage can only be applied to fixed infrastructures.
-The prospects are most interesting for energy production activities.
+The prospects are most interesting for the activities of energy production.
 Transport activities (as long as the fuel cell has not become the standard) as well as agricultural activities are excluded, which limits their scope.
 Sequestration still offers interesting opportunities.

 To permanently store the CO2 several techniques are possible and mastered.

-A study by the IFP (Institut Français du Pétrôle), published on the Internet, provides an approximation of the costs of CO2 storage.
+A study made by the IFP (Institut Français du Pétrôle), published on the Internet, provides an approximation of the CO2 storage costs.

-this possibility only applies for the moment in the field of energy manufacturing and heavy industry
+this possibility currently only applies to the field of energy production and heavy industry